SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 **Note:** Ensure you test your application thoroughly after enabling non-destructive hydration to ensure all components hydrate correctly.

-You can now proceed with [Modernizing Your Storefront to Use the Standalone Bootstrap Application](#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).

 ### Known Warning: NG05001

 After enabling hydration, you may see the following warning in your console in dev-mode build: